The cause of this disorder usually is not known, but age, obesity, and smoking are common factors.

 The diagnosis is based on results of barium swallow x-rays or sometimes upper endoscopy.

-Treatment is aimed at relieving symptoms, sometimes by using drugs and rarely by doing surgery.
+Treatment is aimed at relieving symptoms, sometimes by using medications and sometimes by doing surgery.

 The esophagus Throat and Esophagus The throat (pharynx) lies behind and below the mouth.
 When food and fluids leave the mouth, they pass through the throat.
 Swallowing of food and fluids begins voluntarily and continues automatically... read more is the hollow tube that leads from the throat (pharynx) to the stomach.